MilanBrkic/nft-srb/README.md

 - Solidity;
 - Inherited ERC721URIStorage with some modifications;
 - Used Hardhat for development;
-- Deployed with Remix on Ropsten;
+- Deployed with Remix on Ropsten.

 ### <b>[Frontend:](https://github.com/MilanBrkic/nft-srb-fe)</b>
-- Ethers.js for calling smart contact methods
+- Ethers.js for calling smart contact methods;
 - NFTs pictures were saved on IPFS with NFT.storage and Google Drive for faster performance;
 - React;
 - Deployed on Github Pages (ik lame).